itspawan-04/Spendly/README.md

 **Personal Finance Management App**

 Spendly is a mobile-first personal finance management application designed to give users complete visibility and control over their daily spending.
-It enables fast and frictionless expense tracking combined with powerful analytics, smart categorization, and budget monitoring — all within a clean, modern interface.
+It enables fast and frictionless expense tracking combined with powerful analytics, smart categorization, and budget monitoring — all within a clean and modern interface.

 ---